May 2020 – Older Americans Month

 In 1963, when the young President spoke, the Older Americans were those who had steered us through the First World War and survived a flu epidemic that decimated populations.
 Today, the Greatest Generation transitions to the grown-up post-war babies we call the Boomers.
 One would think that generations are only recognized by wars or by the greatest struggle they overcame in their collective American life.
 But, really, how often do we think, “There goes a member of the Greatest Generation,” or introduce ourselves, “Hi.
 I’m Jack, survivor of the Vietnam Era”?

 We don’t.
-The things we value most about the older members of our family and communities are the same things we always valued them for: their character, their ethics, their kindness to others and their sense of humor – not to mention their manners.
+The things we value most about the older members of our family and residences are the same things we always valued them for: their character, their ethics, their kindness to others and their sense of humor – not to mention their manners.
 Older Americans month is to say, yes, we value them, why not honor them?
 The idea of President Kennedy and every President since has been that honoring means more than setting aside a month and sending a card.
 President Trump proclaimed May as Older Americans month, as he has each year of his presidency.
 The appreciation of older Americans knows no politics or months on the calendar.
 But it’s good for us to stop, all of us together, and spend some time agreeing on something we all have in common – getting older.

 How will you observe the month?
 Just observe the person.
 It doesn’t take a parade.
 Just a visit.
 And a question: “Will you tell me what it’s like to be you?
 Not way back then.
 Today.”